This post contains affiliate links.

 Cumin, Onion Powder, Garlic Powder, Chili Powder, Bay Leaf, Salt: The perfect seasonings for a flavor filled chili

-How to Make Easy Dutch Oven Chili:
+How to Make Dutch Oven Chili:

-2. Next, add the ground beef and pork, and with a wooden spoon begin to break up a bit.
+Step 1: Place a dutch oven on the stovetop over a little less than medium heat.
+Pour in the olive oil and allow it to heat up.
+Add the ground beef and pork, and with a wooden spoon begin to break up a bit.
 Allow this to cook for about 8 minutes until no longer pink.

-5. Add the ground pork and beef mixture back into the dutch oven.
+Step 3: Into the empty dutch oven, add the bell pepper, onions and salt.
+Stir together and allow vegetable to soften for about 3 to 4 minutes.
+Add the ground pork and beef mixture back into the dutch oven.
 Then, the garlic, spices and bay leaf.
-Stir and allow to cook for one minute.
+Stir and allow to cook for a few minutes.

-6. Pour in the tomato sauce, tomato paste, drained kidney beans, and fire roasted tomatoes.
+Step 4: Pour in the tomato sauce, tomato paste, drained kidney beans, and fire roasted tomatoes.

+Step 5: Lastly, pour in the chicken stock, and give it a good stir.
 Allow the chili to come to a low boil over medium heat, then turn the heat down to low.
-Cover with the lid and cook for at least two hours, stirring every hour.
+Cover with the lid and cook for two hours, stirring every hour.

 Recipe FAQs: